HaotianZhang96/ADM_HW3/README.md

 # ADM_HW3 - Which book would you recomend?
-ADM homework3 finished by Sanduni, Alessandra and Haotian Zhang
+ADM homework3 finished by Sanduni Jayasundara, Alessandra della Fazia and Haotian Zhang

 ## Goal